scmmmh/experiment-support-system/docs/user/get_data.rst

 .. note::

    The following section assumes that you now know how to navigate to a specific survey on the relevant list or to a specific question in that survey.
-If you are not sure how to do this, please refer to the section :doc:`nav_Qnnaire`.
+If you are not sure how to do this, please refer to the sub-section *Navigating within PyQuestionnaire*, located at the bottom-half of the section :doc:`Access PyQuestionnaire<access_Questionnaire>`.

 Downloading, uploading and clearing data
 ========================================